-- Are we only considering up-regulated or down-regulated genes, or both?
+- Are we only considering up-regulated or downregulated genes, or both?

 - If both, perform a 2-tailed test

 - Can we assume that the variance of the gene is similar in both samples?

 - Yes => Homoscedastic (the standard t-test)

 - No => Heteroscedastic (Welch's test)

+- Moderated t-tests: pool data for many genes &

+- Significance Analysis of Microarrays (SAM)

+- Limma (Bioconductor)